 Camels in front of Jiayuguan Fort, Gansu

 All this effort proved pointless in the end.
 The fall of the Ming dynasty to the Manchus who lived beyond the wall was fueled by internal strife as much by foreign assault from beyond the Great Wall.
 It was the rebellion led by Li Zicheng ➚ that sparked the demise of the dynasty.
 Li was born at Yan'an, Shaanxi (later to become Mao's wartime base) and rebelled against excessive taxes and oppression.
 His revolt soon gathered mass support at a time of hardship due to famine, he stormed the ancient capitals of Luoyang and Kaifeng.
 Li then declared himself leader of the new 'Shun dynasty 顺朝' at Xi'an in 1644.
 Meanwhile the Ming troops were deployed away in the north-west to hold off a possible Manchu invasion and were unable to prevent Li's revolt reaching Beijing.
 When Beijing fell, the Ming General Wu Sangui ➚ 吴三桂 fatefully formed an alliance with the Manchus to defeat Li and restore the Ming dynasty.
 With the Ming Emperor now dead, the Manchu troops took advantage and after defeating Li promptly installed themselves as the new dynasty.
-The Great Wall with all its impressive defenses, designed for just such an eventuality had played no part in the overthrow, the Manchu army had been let through the gates with open arms.
+The Great Wall with all its impressive defenses, still in process of construction, designed for just such an eventuality had played no part in the overthrow, the Manchu army had been let through the gates with open arms.